 - ALWAYS BE CONSISTENT, UPLOAD DOCUMENTS (i.e. Scoring tools, police reports, court documents, registration forms, etc.), IMPORT IN A TIMELY MANNER, DOCUMENT IMPORTANT CHANGES (i.e. ANY Level changes, Name/Gender Changes). - ALWAYS do a search before creating a new offender; we want to avoid any duplicate entries. - All entries in Offender Watch should be in CAPS. - Offender name in Offender Watch must match the offender name submitted with the offender fingerprint card to WSP. - Start and end dates must be entered for all addresses to ensure accuracy of the WSP interface. - Do not use the Juvenile flag on the Main tab.
-If the offender was a juvenile at the time of offense, document this on the Offenses Tab. - When importing from another state, always check the SVP flag on the main page.
+If the offender was a juvenile at the time of offense (even if charged in adult court), document this on the Offenses Tab. - When importing from another state, always check the SVP flag on the main page.
 In WA, the SVP flag should only be used when an offender is/was deemed an SVP under RCW 71.09. - If an offender's name is longer than 30 characters, it will not be accepted in the interface with WSP; the 30-character name (same used for LiveScan and/or listed as the master name on the Triple I) should be entered in the Alias section to help avoid errors. - Be sure to add/update the verification cycles.
 There should only be one active cycle per offender. - Remember to update the compliance box when the offender is non-compliant - Adding FTR offenses to the offense tab Only add Class B or C offenses that are registerable.
-All other FTR convictions should be posted in the notes section. - All Kidnapping offenders should be published on the public site.
+All other FTR convictions should be posted in the notes section. - Dates on offense tab: - Committed=Date of offense; - Arrested=Arrest date; Convicted=Date the offender was found guilty or pled guilty (if sentence date is different you can note that in the general info section); and - Released=date released from custody for that offense. - All Kidnapping offenders should be published on the public site.
 RCW 4.24.550(5)(a) - Never delete imported records and reports. - When documenting school/work/volunteer, if there is not one reported, document "none reported" but DO NOT check the primary current box, just enter the date. - When an offender moves to your jurisdiction, continue to use the last assigned risk level until you have completed your review. - Any change in level should be documented in the investigative notes